 Grocery shopping is a routine task; it is generated from need, and not desire, or luxury for that matter.
-We are not talking about planning a vacation or dining in a fancy, posh restaurant; we are taking about something that needs to be done on routine basis.
+We are not talking about planning a vacation or dining in a fancy, posh restaurant; we are talking about something that needs to be done on a routine basis.
 And yet, online penetration of grocery shopping lags far behind other sectors.

-That definitely makes one wonder, when majority of other ecommerce sectors are doing great, what’s the reason behind e-Grocery segment not booming enough?
+That definitely makes one wonder, when the majority of other eCommerce sectors are doing great, what’s the reason behind eGrocery segment not booming enough?

-Solution: Just-in-time supply system integrated with state of the art inventory management API can minimize inventory costs.
+Solution: Just-in-time supply system integrated with state-of-the-art inventory management API can minimize inventory costs.
 Apart from that, teaming up with an efficient delivery service provider that has the right vehicles to ensure customer satisfaction is a good idea from economic and operational perspectives.

 It’s hard to break the threshold called hyper-local segments with one delivery system, especially when the customers expect same-hour delivery.
 Product quality, time, and delivery cost – all these critical factors impose a huge challenge for an efficient delivery system.

 Solution: Logical decision would be to team up with reliable hyper local delivery service providers.
-Although, not directly related to grocery delivery, Amazon India presents a good example of this, as they partnered with Indian post to improve their reach in rural areas of India.
+Although not directly related to grocery delivery, Amazon India presents a good example of this, as they partnered with Indian post to improve their reach in rural areas of India.

 And then there’s a futuristic solution – delivery through drones.
-It may seem a viable solution only in near future, but it would soon become an essential one.
-Amazon has begun it in US.
+It may seem a viable solution only in the near future, but it would soon become an essential one.
+Amazon has begun it in the US.
 Various Chinese ecommerce retailers are also using it extensively.
 It is true that drone delivery will incur you huge infrastructure/equipment expenditure, but once done, things will be just gliding seamlessly.

-Pre-orders & curb-side pickups are other interesting techniques to enhance customer experience.
+Pre-orders & curb-side pickups are among other interesting techniques to enhance customer experience.
 In fact, they are already a hit among customers in many parts of the world.
 To implement, simply offer a feature to pre-order groceries and schedule a delivery time or select a pre-decided pick-up spot.
-It saves time for the customer and saves you last mile delivery expenses.
+It saves customer’s time and saves you last-mile delivery expenses.